-Request for Proposals
+The 2024-2025 Request for World Fellowship Proposals

-In consultation with the provost, has established guidelines and funding limits for the program.
-Selection of the fellow(s) is based on the applicant’s scholarly and teaching ability, on the validity of the proposed program and on the potential of the program to strengthen the fellow’s future contributions to teaching and scholarship in a global perspective.
+In consultation with the provost, the Dean of the Faculty has established guidelines and funding limits for the program.
+Selection of the fellow(s) is based on the applicant’s scholarly and teaching ability, the proposed project’s validity, and the project’s potential to strengthen the fellow’s future contributions to teaching and scholarship from a global perspective.

-- Project title and very brief abstract (254 characters or less)
+- Project title and very brief abstract (250 characters or less)

-- Short proposal with project description, timetable, and context statement regarding the academic significance of the project within the faculty member’s overall plan of study during the semester leave.
+- A project proposal is submitted as an attachment in pdf or Word format.
+This proposal should include a project description, a clear timetable, and a context statement regarding the academic significance of the project within the faculty member’s overall plan of study during the semester of leave.
+There is no set length for the proposal.
+It should be thorough but concise and accessible to non-experts in the field.
+Supporting materials (e.g., bibliography) are welcome but not required.

-- World Fellowships are granted to support travel and research abroad during a term of leave, awarded funds do not normally carry over beyond the fiscal year for which they are granted.
+- World Fellowships are granted to support travel and research abroad during a term of leave, and therefore, awarded funds do generally not carry over beyond the fiscal year for which they are granted.

 Stewardship: To provide stewardship on the World Fellowship endowment, we ask recipients to submit a short report summarizing their work during the award year.
 Typically, these reports are submitted to the Dean of faculty by June 30 following the term of leave or sabbatical.